-Basically the same spec as the Split V2, except the lack of support for WiFi module, and a camera lens with slightly smaller FOV.
+The Split Mini has a very similar spec to the Split V2, except the lack of support for WiFi module, and a camera lens with slightly smaller FOV.

 Closer Look at the Split Mini Camera

-The lens module has a nearly identical dimension and mounting holes to the Runcam Swift Micro.
+The lens module has almost identical dimensions and mounting holes to the Runcam Swift Micro.

 The lens module (camera) is connected to the processor module (PCB) with a ribbon cable.
-The ribbon cable on the Split Mini is slightly shorter than the Split V2, which is measured at about 65mm.
+The ribbon cable on the Split Mini is slightly shorter than the Split V2, and measures about 65mm.

-The connection between the ribbon cable and PCB has changed to “board to board” connector, it’s easy to connect and disconnect it.
+The connection between the ribbon cable and PCB has changed to “board to board” connector, making it easy to connect and disconnect.

 Micro SD Card

-Similar to the Split V2, The Split Mini supports SD cards of up to 64GB capacity.
-There is a metal plate used to prevent the micro SD card from ejecting in a crash and flying away.
+The Split Mini supports an SD card capacity of up to 64GB, and also has metal plate to prevent the memory card from ejecting in a crash.

 To eject the SD card, simply lift the metal plate and push the card to release.